Travel courses have been suspended through fall 2020 due to Covid-19. Please check back for updates.

 GSGH 836E: Ghana Global Health Experience (4 credits)

 Trip location: Accra, Ghana and surrounding areas

-Ghana is one of Africa’s fastest growing economies where large hospitals in the capital epitomize the impact of globalization, while rural villages live by centuries old cultural traditions in resource-poor settings.
-This makes Ghana an ideal location for students interested in the application of community-based participatory research, health program development, and real-life experiences with cultural humility in the delivery of health care and social services.
-During the trip students are fully immersed in the rich Ghanaian culture—from local cuisine to clinical observation.
-They participate in a variety of activities from hiking through jungles with local herbalists, to shadowing doctors and nurse midwives in both urban hospital and rural clinic settings.
+Ghana is one of Africa’s fastest growing economies where large hospitals in the capital epitomize the impact of globalization, while rural villages live by centuries-old cultural traditions in resource-poor settings.
+This makes Ghana an ideal location for students to experience health care delivery first-hand.
+During the trip, students are fully immersed in the rich Ghanaian culture—from local cuisine to clinical observation.
+They participate in a variety of activities from hiking through jungles with local herbalists, to shadowing doctors and nurses in both urban hospital and rural clinic settings.
 Through these experiences, students gain a deeper understanding of how traditional medicine and biomedicine interrelate to influence local healthcare practices.

 GSGH 832E: Thailand Global Health Experience (4 credits)

 Trip location: Chiang Mai, Thailand and surrounding areas